Single-measurement Bell analysis: Method

-More specifically, in order to proceed further we may consider the two-dimensional scenario for subsystems $A$ and $B$ developed in Ref. \cite{MAL20}, where both set of system and measured variables are dichotomic, $x,y,u,v =\pm 1$, $x^\prime,y^\prime,u^\prime,v^\prime =\pm 1$.
-In this case, the functions $p_W (w | w^\prime) $ in Eq. (\ref{pW} ) are
+In order to proceed further we may consider the usual two-dimensional scenario for subsystems $A$ and $B$ where both set of system and measured variables are dichotomic, this is $x,y,u,v =\pm 1$ as well as $x^\prime,y^\prime,u^\prime,v^\prime =\pm 1$.
+This may be the case for example of the polarization of two photons in two distinguishable field modes.